-7. Remind customers to take advantage of your loyalty programmore likely to frequent a business that has a loyalty program.
+7. Remind customers to take advantage of your loyalty program

 You should set up a rewards structure that gives customers freebies based on their buying habits.
 Of course, the more frequent a customer comes in the more points (and rewards) he or she will earn.

 Rather than letting customers rack up points quietly, remind them about the cool things they can get with the points they have.
 It not only adds some excitement to the act of collecting and redeeming points, but it also shows customers the added value they get by eating at your restaurant.

 8. Provide incentives to stop in for meal